 Understanding How Your Customers Make Purchasing Decisions

 Buyer personas will shed light on whether it takes your customers a little while to make a commitment to buy your products, whether they typically buy them on impulse, or whether they like to have their orders auto-filled on a monthly or annual basis.
 Sometimes buying more expensive products (like a high-tech printer for an office) can take more deliberation than buying less expensive items (like a box of pens).
 But this also depends on the industry.
 For instance, a luxurious weekend getaway or a designer watch might be more of an impulse buy even though they’re a bit pricier.
 Some customers love deals and clearance items and will buy items simply because they’re getting a good deal.
 Buyer personas will tell you what encourages your customers to buy from you.
 Buyer personas will also shed light on where and how your customers like to buy your products online.
 Do they want to buy them on social media, through email newsletters you send them, or through your mobile app?
 Discover this information, so you’ll know how to reach your ideal customers and how to promote your products to them so that they’re more likely to buy.

 Getting Your Whole Marketing Team on the Same Page

 A buyer persona highlights very specific information about your ideal customers, what type of content they want to engage with, and where they want to engage with it online.
 When you share these buyer personas with your marketing team, they will have the exact same and clear idea of how to craft their messages, regardless of the different campaigns they may be working on at any given moment.
+Some of the best digital marketing agencies know how to decipher this.
 All their different messages will remain consistent and focused, zeroing in on the most important component of any marketing strategy—the prospective customer.